VahidMostofi/dbio/README.md

   - If the `type_mappings.json` is invalid or has errors the application stops running to prevent the system form inserting incorrect values. **This behavior can be easily changed based on the requirements**, for example ignore those errors and using the oldest version.
   - Currently both reader and writer monitor the `type_mappings.json` file and migrate the database, this can be changed so only writer does that.
   - Currently migration is done using `gorm` package but because performance issues resulting from using an ORM, the read and write operations are done using `database\sql` package without any ORM.
+  - Only these types are supported now, more types can be supported with contributing with the team provided the problem statement.
+    - timestamp
+    - int
+    - int64
+    - bigint
+  - Timezone for both applications is set to `TimeZone=UTC` for consistency.
 ### Reader/Writer environment variables
   - `TYPE_MAPPING_PATH` path to type_mappings file
   - `DB_HOST` database host address